AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

     * 1c1.
 AddressBook shows an error message
       Use case ends.

+**Use case 11: View help for commands**
+1. User enters command or clicks the help tab to get help for command usage
+2. AddressBook opens a seperate window to display a snippet of the user guide with the commands and their usages

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.